-Britain begins to think the unthinkable: Life after the queen
+Britain begins to think the unthinkable: life after the queen

 Critics used to say she was wrong not to give way to her oldest son, the Prince of Wales, once a decent period had elapsed after the death of his first wife, Lady Diana, and his remarriage to Camilla, the Duchess of Cornwall.
 But perhaps by staying on, the Queen has performed one last great national service.

-Britain has just come through an agonizing period of political turbulence.
-The Brexit referendum in 2016 was a bitter affair that divided friends, families, classes and the four nations of England, Scotland, Wales and Northern Ireland that make up the UK The aftermath was worse.
-Years of wrangling in the House of Commons led to a near constitutional breakdown and left the country in political stalemate.
+Britain has just come through an agonising period of political turbulence.
+The Brexit referendum in 2016 was a bitter affair that divided friends, families, classes and the four nations of England, Scotland, Wales and Northern Ireland that make up the UK.
+The aftermath was worse.
+Years of wrangling in the House of Commons led to a near constitutional breakdown and left the country in a political stalemate.

 In the eyes of the world and many of its own people, the UK was having a collective nervous breakdown.
 The one voice of calm in this febrile atmosphere was the Queen.
 Had she left the scene at that point, the country would have convulsed.
 Now that the worst is over and political tempers have cooled, perhaps the country she reigned over can find more internal peace — if not agreement — and live with Charles, an heir who is dutiful and dedicated, but a more outspoken and divisive figure.